 New to being gluten-free?
 Whether your reason was due to stomach discomfort, bloating or diagnosis with celiac disease.
 I’m here to help you out on how you can easily go gluten-free in Hong Kong.

-Let me start off by listing some surprising foods that have gluten that you should avoid.
+Surprising foods that have gluten that you should avoid

 - Soy sauce (contains wheat)